rawnet/storybook-design-system/README.md

 </p>

 <h1 align="center">
-  Chromatic's Design Systems for Developers tutorial template
+  Chromatic's Design Systems for Developers
 </h1>

 This template ships with the main React configuration files you'll need to get up and running fast.

 ## 🚅  Quick start

-1.  **Create the application.**

-    Use [degit](https://github.com/Rich-Harris/degit) to get this template.

-    ```shell
-    # Clone the template
-    npx degit chromaui/learnstorybook-design-system-template learnstorybook-design-system
-    ```

 1.  **Install the dependencies.**